Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 6/index.md

 After that we went to the Churro's place, got Churros and even ordered Dutch mini pancakes.
 There, a little bit of Dutch cuisine too ;) Their 4th friend came from the hostel and joined us in the restaurant.

-They had a Revolut so splitting the bill was relatively easy - They just had to scan my QR code and type value to send.
+They had Revolut so splitting the bill was relatively easy - They just had to scan my QR code and type value to send.
 There was however a small hitch after we got the check: It was a bit more than I initially thought as I didn't account for nutella.
 All good, they were fine with sending the extra, although Revolut's limitation came to light: You can't send less than 1€ to someone.
 So we approached it in a way that one of them would send me remaining sum +1€, then I sent 1€ back.
 There, all is hopefully balanced.

 ![House of Cards||900x600](house_of_cards.jpg)